gueff/myMVC_docs/directory-structure.md

         └── menu.tpl

 ~~~
-- you may find further Information in Topic [Frontend](/2.x/frontend)
+- You may find further Information in Topic [Frontend](/3.x/frontend)